[Moderate revision–posted 7/22/22 (replaces 11/12/19 edition)]

-REVIEW: This OP will be reviewed in September of odd-numbered years by the Associate Vice President for Operations, the Managing Director of Building Maintenance and Construction (BMC), the Chief of Texas Tech Police Department, the Vice President for Information Technology and TTU Chief Information Officer, and the Unit Manager of the TTU ID System with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in September of odd-numbered years by the Associate Vice President for Operations, the Senior Managing Director of Facilities Maintenance & Construction (FMC), the Chief of Texas Tech Police Department, the Vice President for Information Technology and TTU Chief Information Officer, and the Unit Manager of the TTU ID System with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. General Policy

 a.
 The TTU Operations Division is responsible for the management of all locking systems to university facilities through the university's security systems manager within the Texas Tech University Lock Shop (TTULS).
 Standards and programs have been established for the control and issuance of keys, development of keying systems, standardization of hardware, and maintenance programs for the upkeep of these systems.
 Installation of systems other than those approved in the standards or deviation from the standards may occur only with the approval of the Senior Managing Director of FMC under the guidelines set forth in this OP.

 b.
 Two locking systems have been selected that will serve the requirements of most departments.
 Requests to install electronic or keyless locking systems will be limited to the selection of one of the systems described in this OP.